-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MAY 23, 2013
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MAY 20, 2014

-Proto Labs, Inc. will hold its 2013 Annual Meeting of Shareholders at Faegre Baker Daniels LLP located at 2200 Wells Fargo Center, 90 South Seventh Street, Minneapolis, MN 55402, on Thursday, May 23, 2013.
-The Annual Meeting will begin at 2:00 p.m. local time.
-The proxy materials were either made available to you over the Internet or mailed to you beginning on or about April 9, 2013.
+Proto Labs, Inc. will hold its 2014 Annual Meeting of Shareholders at Faegre Baker Daniels LLP located at 2200 Wells Fargo Center, 90 South Seventh Street, Minneapolis, MN 55402, on Tuesday, May 20, 2014.
+The Annual Meeting will begin at 9:00 a.m. local time.
+The proxy materials were either made available to you over the Internet or mailed to you beginning on or about April 10, 2014.
 At the Annual Meeting, our shareholders will:

-- 1. Elect nine directors to hold office until the next Annual Meeting of Shareholders or until their successors are duly elected. - 2.
-Vote on the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2013. - 3.
+- 1. Elect eight directors to hold office until the next Annual Meeting of Shareholders or until their successors are duly elected. - 2.
+Vote on the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2014. - 3.
+Vote on an advisory basis to approve the compensation of the officers disclosed in the proxy statement mailed or made available to you, which we refer to as a "say-on-pay" vote. - 4.
+Vote on an advisory basis on the frequency for our future say-on-pay votes, which we refer to as a "say-when-on-pay" vote. - 5.
 Act on any other matters that may properly come before the Annual Meeting, or any adjournment or postponement thereof.